marvnet/hcaptcha-express/README.md

 The response verification is performed on `params`, `query`, and `body` properties for the `req` object.

-Here is an example of a `req.recaptcha` response:
+Here is an example of a `req.hcaptcha` response:

 #### Example of verification response: